Inria-Prosecco/StarMalloc/README.md

 Using a modified version of Firefox (additional `--disable-jemalloc` build flag to use the environment allocator), it has successfully been tested on standard browser benchmarks (such as JetStream2 and Speedometer 2.1) as a replacement for the Firefox-shipped memory allocator.

 In terms of performance, it is roughly on par with hardened_malloc whose design was used as a basis.
-On the mimalloc-benchmarking suite, using hardened_malloc as a baseline, we get performance ranging from 0.70x to 1.30x, with a geometric mean on all 31 benches of ~1.
-Please note that some implementation differences remain (e.g. constant canaries vs. cryptographic canaries, slightly different quarantine implementation, no security mechanism for large allocations).
+On the mimalloc-benchmarking suite, using hardened_malloc as a baseline, we get performance ranging from 0.70x to 1.30x, with a geometric mean on all 31 benches of ~1 (more details in the paper).
+Please note that some implementation differences remain (e.g. constant canaries vs. cryptographic canaries, slightly different quarantine implementation, no security mechanism for large allocations), which should have very limited performance impact.

 ## Security mechanisms